jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **qualifying event**
   - **qualifying foreign equity investor** is defined in section CW 12(4) (Proceeds of share disposal by qualifying foreign equity investor) for the purposes of that section
   - **qualifying improvement** is defined in section EZ 27 (Meaning of qualifying improvement)
+  - **qualifying infrastructure asset** is defined in section FE 7C(8) (Exemption for eligible infrastructure) for the purposes of that section
+  - **qualifying infrastructure debt** is defined in section FE 7C(9) (Exemption for eligible infrastructure) for the purposes of that section
+  - **qualifying infrastructure group** is defined in section FE 7C(13) (Exemption for eligible infrastructure) for the purposes of that section
   - **qualifying non-transaction shares** is defined in section CZ 41(4) (Distributions to supplying shareholders of Fonterra: 2022–23 to 2024–25 income years) for the purposes of that section
   - **qualifying resident foreign trustee**
   - **qualifying share premium** is defined in section CD 43(28) (Available subscribed capital (ASC) amount) for the purposes of that section